In fact, getting targeted subscribers is one of the keys that makes an email list makes you money instead of taking money from you.

 - what problems your content or products will solve?

-The answer to that questions will help build a list of emails of person genuinely interested in your content.
+The answer to that questions will help build a list of emails of people genuinely interested in your content.

 If you have an existing blog or product, the question is easier to answer.